Theatre Design and Production Major

 Get experience building productions, while building your future

-From set design to costuming, makeup, sound and lighting – our theatre design and production majors learn every aspect of theatre production – building entire worlds from the ground up.
+From stage management to set and costume design and technology, makeup, sound, and lighting – our theatre design and production majors learn every aspect of theatre production – building entire worlds from the ground up.

 Accredited